 What happens if I miss my SAT test date?

-If you’re absent on the test day, you’ll have to reschedule if you want to take the test again.
+If you're absent on the test day, you'll have to reschedule if you want to retake the test.
 A change fee is applicable.
-You don’t have to notify of your absence; we won’t send any score reports for that day.
+You don't have to notify us of your absence; we won't send any score reports for that day.
 If you change your test date after the deadline on your Admission Ticket, a change fee applies.